 Step 3 - General tab information

-At the 'General' tab you can setup your connection settings.
+On the 'General' tab you can configure your connection settings.

 - 'Connection name' tab:

-- Provide a unique name and it will be easier to manage your connections.
+- Provide a unique name which will make it easier to manage your connections.

 - 'Connect to server' tab:

 - 'Host:' This is provided by your mobile network operator.
 It is the IP address of the operator.